so145/CRC_metastasis-1/README.md

      alt=""
      width="70%" />
 <figcaption>
     Overview of spatial niche identification workflow.
 Schematic describing the analysis of the spatial organisation of pCRC and lmCRC samples and identification of local niches surrounding cancer cell states.
 To elucidate the influence of TME on cancer cell states in pCRC and lmCRC samples, we require better understanding of the tumour architecture.
 Cell2location was applied to assign cell types to spots by integrating scRNA-seq and ST transcriptomes, yielding cell type abundance estimates per spot.
-Subsequently, I deciphered local niches surrounding the cancer cell states and identified spatially co-occurring cell types by spatially clustering on the cell type abundance estimates per spot across samples.
+Subsequently, we deciphered local niches surrounding the cancer cell states and identified spatially co-occurring cell types by spatially clustering on the cell type abundance estimates per spot across samples.
   </figcaption>
 </figure>